Adoptable Horses

 We do adopt to out-of-state homes; however, we require the potential adopters to come to our rescue to meet and ride the horse(s) they are interested in adopting.
 We are looking for good matches.
 We do not believe that a good match can be made without meeting and riding the horse in person.

 Here are our horses available for adoption!
 Please note that not all available horses are featured on our website.
-Often, we have applications on file that my match a horse that is getting ready, so these horses do not get posted.
+Often, we have applications on file that may match a horse that is getting ready, so these horses do not get posted, but we will post about them on our social media.

-Love This Horse Equine Rescue also adopts out companion and young horses to forever homes.
+Love This Horse Equine Rescue also adopts out companion and young horses to forever homes, send us an email for information.
+We have 72 sanctuary horses, too many to post profiles for.

 Come and follow our Facebook page.

-Love This Horse Equine Rescue also adopts out companion and young horses to forever homes.
+Love This Horse Equine Rescue also adopts out companion and young horses to forever homes, send us an email for information.
+We have 72 sanctuary horses, too many to post profiles for.

 Come and follow our Facebook page.